 - Download speed: Low bands will have a download speed similar to 4G, of 30-250 Mbit/s.
 Midbands allow for speeds of 100-900 Mbit/s, while high band speed goes over 1 Gbit/s.

 - Power saving: Although it currently drains the battery faster, the implementation of the 5G network-slicing technology is expected to cut battery usage drastically.

 - Multi-purpose: 5G isn’t exclusive to mobile use.
 Its benefits make it an ideal alternative to LAN (Local Area Network) and WAN (Wide Area Network).
 It can effortlessly rival and beat high-speed broadband and cable Internet speed, latency, and costs.

-Internet of things (IoT)
+Internet of Things (IoT)

-Internet of things (IoT) refers to a network of physical objects or things embedded with software, sensors, and varying technologies.
+The Internet of Things (IoT) refers to a network of physical objects or things embedded with software, sensors, and varying technologies.
 Their purpose is to transfer data amongst each other or with other systems and devices using the Internet.
-Some examples include smart home devices and appliances, smart car systems (traffic control, parking, vehicle control, road assistance, vehicle-to-vehicle/vehicle-to-everything communication), health monitoring devices and emergency alert systems, 3D printers, RFID chips, and more.
-IoT also continues to have a wide array of applications in the environment, agricultural productivity, energy, mechanical, military, building, manufacturing, and other areas.

-Wi-Fi 6 (or 802.11ax) will never make you ask yourself, “why is my Wi-Fi speed slow?”
+Wi-Fi 6 (or 802.11ax) will never make you ask yourself, “Why is my Wi-Fi speed slow?”
 It introduces technological advancements that raise the theoretical maximum speed to 9.6 Gbps from 3.5 Gbps on Wi-Fi 5.
 The router can also communicate with 8 clients per 20 Hz channel.